200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 [quoteI am not a rear guard, unfortunately, I do not know how they calculate the provision of fuel and lubricants]

-The main type of fuel for the T-80 is kerosene, the additional is diesel fuel and gasoline, as well as a mixture of these types of fuel in any ratio.
-Also, for T-80, you don’t need to pump oil from BKP at T-72, this is a necessary element oil from BKP, and this is a minus in the North.
-You can still discuss for a long time, but I will say briefly for areas with low temperatures the T-80 is what we need and not one tank can compare with it, it is unambiguous [/ quote]
+The main fuel for the T-80 is kerosene, additional is diesel fuel and gasoline, as well as a mixture of these types of fuel in any ratio.
+Also + for the T-80 is that you do not need to pump out oil from the BKP in the T-72, this is a necessary element, you need to pump out oil from the BKP, and this is a minus, in the North.
+We can discuss it for a long time, but I will say briefly for areas with low temperatures, the T-80 is what you need and no tank can compare with it, this is definitely [/quote]

 Not a supporter of such ambiguities, but I also liked the 80-ka, although I was rather a 72-person.
 Well, for the armor! drinks